Roasted Chickpea and Bulgur Salad

 Turkish Spice Blend

-Once bulgur mixture is no longer hot, add peppers, spinach, mint, half the parsley and half the chickpeas to the bowl.
-Drizzle with vinaigrette, then toss to combine.
+Once bulgur is no longer hot, add peppers, spinach, mint, half the parsley and half the chickpeas to the bowl.
+Drizzle vinaigrette over top, then toss to combine.

 Divide salad between plates.
 Top with remaining chickpeas.
-Sprinkle with feta and remaining parsley.
+Sprinkle feta and remaining parsley over top.